backdrop-contrib/libraries/README.md

   http://drupal.org/project/libraries

 <h2>Status</h2>
-This port is functional and all test pass.
+This port is functional and all tests pass.

 <h2>Installation</h2>